MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 > [!NOTE]
 > Use of this parameter requires that the tenant either have the required license or pay-as-you-go billing set up.
 For more information, visit [Licensing for Microsoft Syntex](https://learn.microsoft.com/en-us/microsoft-365/syntex/syntex-licensing).
-> Calling this parameter without `-DocumentUnderstandingModelSelectedSitesList` has no effect.
+> Calling this parameter without `DocumentUnderstandingModelSelectedSitesList` has no effect.

 ```yaml
 Type: SelectedSitesListOperations